A Leray-Serre spectral sequence for Lagrangian Floer theory: Transversality

 The \emph{local universal moduli space} is defined to be

 where $\mathcal{B}_{k,p,\g,l}^i$ is identified with the zero section.

-In order to show that the universal moduli space has a differentiable manifold structure, we need to show that the linearized-$\overline{\partial}$ operator is surjective, i.e. that the $\overline{\partial}$ section is transverse to the zero section.
+In order to show that the universal moduli space has a differentiable manifold structure, we need to show that the linearized $\overline{\partial}$ operator is surjective, ie that the $\overline{\partial}$ section is transverse to the zero section.